A story of an engineer working in PR for a year and not knowing what to do

 Ask a press release distribution agent

-You want to spread the word about your new service, but you don't know where or how to do it...
+We want to spread our new service to the world, but we don't know where or how to do it...

 That's the problem.
-First of all, you don't know how people distribute press releases.
-Of course,
+We don't even know how other people distribute press releases.
+Of course

 So, I used a "press release distribution agency."

-If you ask a press release distribution agency to distribute your release to the various media outlets they have partnered with,
+Using a press release distribution service means they'll distribute your press release to various media outlets they partner with.

 @Press, which I used, distributes to 8,500 media outlets.

-The disadvantage is the price. @Press costs 30,000 yen per press release distribution.
+The disadvantage is the price. @Press charges 30,000 yen per press release distribution.

-We have also had the opportunity to provide support.
+We also have the opportunity to provide support.

 Connect with people who work in public relations

-Of course, by using a press release distribution service, you can get exposure in various media, but it
+Of course, using a press release distribution service gets us exposure in various media outlets, but it

-didn't go beyond that...
+didn't lead to anything beyond that.
 To be honest, I didn't know what else to do.

-if you rely on a press release distribution agency, you won't be able to connect with people in the media.
+if you rely on a press release distribution service, you won't be able to build connections with people in the media.

 Or rather, I don't know how to "connect with people in the media"..

-So the next thing I did was to connect with people working in public relations.
+The next thing I did was to "connect with people working in public relations."

-mainly by volunteers I was fortunate enough to be able to participate in this group, and through the connections I made there, I was able to get featured in Nikkei MJ.
+I was fortunate enough to participate in this group, and through those connections, I was able to get published in the Nikkei MJ.

-Today, September 28th, on page 4 of Nikkei MJ, Beyond Inc.'s
+Today, September 28th, on page 4 of the Nikkei MJ, Beyond Inc.'s

 "JD Startup Lab" service was featured!